example-policy-org/infra3/README.md

-# Infra2
+# Infra3

-> This infra is compliant with version [2.0.1](https://github.com/example-policy-org/policy/releases/tag/2.0.1) of the company policy
+> This infra is compliant with version [2.0.1](https://github.com/example-policy-org/policy/releases/tag/2.0.1) of the company policy but its only using [1.0.0](https://github.com/example-policy-org/policy/releases/tag/1.0.0) and can be updated with a pull-request.

 ## Test policy locally